 Vertical AI startups - fintech, biotech, legal, healthcare, defence - hire applied ML engineers with domain affinity.
 The technical bar can be lower than at general AI labs but the domain bar is higher.

-Strong applied ML engineers tend to be unusually fluent in three areas that the typical "ML engineer" role does not require together: data engineering (you will spend more time on data quality than on modelling), product judgement (the right model for a slow batch task is different from the right model for a real-time API), and evaluation discipline (a model that scores well on offline evals but degrades in production is a common failure mode and a senior engineer is expected to anticipate it).
+Strong applied ML engineers tend to be unusually fluent in three areas that the typical "ML engineer" role does not require together: data engineering (you will spend more time on data quality than on modelling), product judgement (the right model for a slow batch task is different from the right model for a real-time API), and evaluation discipline (a model that scores well on offline evals but degrades in production is a common failure mode and a senior FDE is expected to anticipate it).

 The technical bar is usually strong PyTorch fluency, comfort with at least one cloud platform's ML tooling (SageMaker, Vertex, Azure ML), and familiarity with the standard tooling layer - Hugging Face, MLflow, Weights & Biases, Ray, vLLM.
 Increasingly the role also requires comfort with foundation-model APIs (OpenAI, Anthropic, Bedrock) and with the RAG and tool-use patterns that have become standard.

-The skill most often missing in candidates is offline-vs-online evaluation rigour.
+The skill that is most often missing in candidates is offline-vs-online evaluation rigour.
 Engineers who treat the validation set as the final answer, rather than as one signal among many, tend to ship models that look good in metrics and underperform in production.

 Applied ML engineer compensation tracks senior software engineering at the same employer, often with a 10–30% premium because the supply of engineers with both ML and production-systems experience is shallower than the supply of either skill alone.
+Cash compensation in 2025–26 typically falls in the $200k–$350k range for US-based senior roles at well-funded companies, with equity grants comparable to or above standard senior-engineer offers.

 What the hiring process looks like